famished-tiger/Macros4Cuke/README.md

 * Data values can be passed to the sub-steps.

 ## A quick example ##
-Here is an example taken from our demo files:
+Here is a macro-step example taken from our demo files:
 ```cucumber
   Given I define the step "When I [enter my userid <userid> and password <password>]" to mean:
   """